 - I. First Truancy/Unexcused Absence (Warning) - a.
 Parent/Guardian shall be notified by the school principal or his/her designee that student was truant, and date of the truancy shall be provided. - b.
 Alabama's Compulsory School Attendance Law is outlined below.
 Parents/guardians shall be advised of the penalties that can be applied and the procedures that shall be followed in the event other unexcused absences occur. - II.
 Fifth (5) Unexcused Absence (Conference) - a.
-The parent, guardian, or person having control of the child shall (1) attend a conference with attendance officer and principal or his/her designee and/or (2) participate in the early warning program provided by the juvenile court. - b.
-Attendance at one of these conferences shall be mandatory except where prior arrangements have been made if, and only if, an emergency exists. - c.
-Failure to appear at the school conference and/or to appear at the early warning program shall result in the filing of a complaint/petition against the parent under Code of Alabama (1975), 16-28-12 (c) (failure to cooperate), or shall result in truancy status for the student; whichever is deemed appropriate by the court. - III.
-Seven Ten (7-10) Unexcused School Days (Court) - a.
-File complaint/petition against the child and/or parent/guardian, if appropriate. - IV.
-Child under Probation - 1.
+The parent, guardian, or person having control of the child shall - attend a conference with the attendance officer and principal or his/her designee and/or - 2) participate in the early warning program provided by the juvenile court. - b.
+Attendance at one of these conferences shall be mandatory except when prior arrangements have been made if, and only if, an emergency exists.
+Failure to appear will result in a referral to attend a meeting before the Crenshaw County Schools Truancy Committee. - III.
+Seventh (7) Unexcused Absence (Conference) - a.
+The parent, guardian, or person having control of the child shall attend a conference before the Crenshaw County Schools Truancy Committee. - b.
+Attendance at this conference shall be mandatory except where prior arrangements have been made if, and only if, an emergency exists. - c.
+Failure to appear at the Truancy Committee shall result in the filing of a complaint/petition against the parent under Code of Alabama (1975), 16-28-12 (c) (failure to cooperate), or shall result in truancy status for the student; whichever is deemed appropriate by the court. - IV.
+Tenth (10) Unexcused Absence (Court) - a.
+File a complaint/petition against the child and/or parent/guardian, if appropriate.

+V. Child under Probation

 The school attendance officer should be notified by the juvenile probation office of all children in the school system under probation supervision by the juvenile court as consistent with the statute, Code of Alabama (1975).
 12-15-100 and 105.